ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     We will be accessing many fields in messages going forward.
-    Users are recommended to revisit this section to remind themselves how to peel each layer of the message to get to the desired field since we will jump straight into the single line to access the desired information henceforth in the interest of brevity.
+    Users are recommended to revisit this section to remind themselves how to peel each layer of the message to get to the desired field since we will jump straight into using a single line of code to access the desired information henceforth in the interest of brevity.

 Set Project context
 ~~~~~~~~~~~~~~~~~~~